JayKCDev/mind-forge/README.md

 # Mind Forge

-## Mind Forge is an e-Learning Platform built on Next.Js(frontend), Node.Js (backend), AWS DynamoDB, Clerk Authentication deployed on AWS
+## Mind Forge is an e-Learning Platform built on Next.Js(frontend), Node.Js (backend), AWS DynamoDB, Docker, AWS EKS, deployed on AWS

 ### Tech Stack
 Backend
-+ User authentication is managed using [Clerk](https://clerk.com/) authentication
++ User authentication is managed using **JWT (JSON Web Tokens)** with custom authentication system
 + Backend is built using Express.js, AWS sdk, multer (to handle file uploads), Docker and many more production grade dependencies.
 + Backend image is built using Docker which is then uploaded on AWS Elastic Container Registry and deployed using AWS Lambda.
 + AWS API Gateway is working as proxy for route handlers to let express routing take care of different endpoints exposed from the backend